Pully Lausanne Foxes: History

-The club was founded in December 4 1951 by Frenchman, Neil 'Pinto' Hernandez.
+The club was founded on December 4, 1951, by Frenchman, Neil 'Pinto' Hernandez.
 The first club colors was green for the shirt and red for shorts.
 In 1962 Pully became winner of the Vaud Cup, also the club rises at LNB second level championship in Switzerland.
-After a remarkable 1966-67 season, Pully promoted to LNA through the streets of his city Sunday, June 25, and he was welcomed by the municipality.
+After a remarkable 1966–67 season, Pully promoted to LNA through the streets of his city Sunday, June 25, and he was welcomed by the municipality.
 In 1967-68 Pully ranks fourth at the LNA championship, and the club has 88 members, including 47 juniors, making it the first club in Switzerland by the number of members.
-Four years late (1971-72) after the departure of several experienced players, Pully drops back to LNB after a season with 18 games and 0 points.
+Four years late (1971–72) after the departure of several experienced players, Pully drops back to LNB after a season with 18 games and 0 points.

 In 1974-75 Pully earns the title of Swiss champion LNB and goes back to LNA.
 The summer of 1982, Gary Lawrence named the new coach of Pully Basket.
 He was a former player who played with the club when he came to the elite league of Switzerland.
 During that year, The Pully basketball participated in the 1982–83 FIBA Korać Cup.
 Its opponent in the first phase was Sparta Bertrange from Luxembourg and in the second the Yugoslavs of Zadar.